 Note that the 60" and 70" models likely have VA panels, so they probably have better black uniformity.

-Great reflection handling.
+Good reflection handling.
 Glare can still be an issue in a bright room, though, or if you have light sources opposite the TV.

 You can see our recommended settings here.